Commuter Terms & Conditions

 We do not exclude or limit our liability for death or personal injury resulting from our negligence, nor as a consumer exclude your statutory rights.

-- We are unable to refund tickets in case of illness, however in the case of annual season tickets the period of validity may be frozen until you return to work.
+In case of illness, the validity of your ticket may be frozen until you return to work.
 You must contact us prior to the date you wish the ticket to be frozen from and submit either a Doctor’s or hospital certificate or letter confirming your inability to work.
-When you return to work we will extend your ticket by the number of full working days that it has been frozen.
+When you return to work we will extend the validity of your ticket by the number of full working days that it has been frozen.

 6.3 Maternity/Paternity Leave: